Skip to main content

 Optimization Techniques

 Batch Processing: Groups operations into transactions of 1,000 items, reducing database overhead by 30x.
-Parallel I/O: Content identification runs on multiple threads, saturating disk bandwidth on fast storage.
-Smart Caching: The entry ID cache eliminates redundant parent lookups, critical for deep directory trees.
+Parallel Discovery: Work-stealing model with atomic counters for directory traversal, using half of available CPU cores by default.
+Entry ID Cache: Eliminates redundant parent lookups during hierarchy construction, critical for deep directory trees.
 Checkpoint Strategy: Checkpoints occur every 5,000 items or 30 seconds, balancing durability with performance.

 Usage Examples